a-soong/1701QCA-Assessment3/journal/journal.md

 ## Other research ##
 I've had a look into what I could use to implement the motion sensing for this project.
 I have a ultrasonic sensor lying around but I don't think that'll do the job.
 After some research into other projects I found a Arduino Compatible PIR Motion Detector Module (https://www.jaycar.com.au/arduino-compatible-pir-motion-detector-module/p/XC4444), but after having spoken to a Jaycar Representative they've let me know that I'd need a T-Adaptor shield.
 Because of self isolating as well, I've decided against this and I had the idea of implementing a similar design inspired by my timing gates project.
 By using cardboard and aluminium foil to detect the movement of the coin as it enters through the slot, I can get the micro:bit to play a sequence of tunes when this event occurs (happy tune).
 After five seconds if another coin isn't inserted again it goes to play the angry tune (see interaction flowchart).
 EDIT: After deliberation I have decided to use the PIR motion sensor, as the T-Adaptor isn't actually necessary.
-JayCar was wrong!
+Jaycar was wrong!

 ## Conceptual development ##